-During fiscal year 2017, the Company did not enter into any transactions, other than as described below, with any of its officers, directors or shareholders owning 5% or more of our common stock or any immediate family members of such persons in which the amount involved exceeded \$120,000.
+During fiscal year 2018, the Company did not enter into any transactions, other than as described below, with any of its officers, directors or shareholders owning 5% or more of our common stock or any immediate family members of such persons in which the amount involved exceeded \$120,000.

-As described above, Ms. McCellon-Allen, a member of the Company's board of directors, is the President and Chief Operating Officer of SWEPCO, a subsidiary of AEP.
-Since March 1, 2017, AEP and its affiliates entered into transactions with affiliates of the Company involving an aggregate amount of \$440,000.
-Ms. McCellon-Allen does not hold any direct interest in these transactions, which consist of sales by the Company's Energy and Galvanizing Segments of certain products and services to several of AEP's affiliates, and holds an indirect interest solely by virtue of her position as an officer of a subsidiary of AEP.
-The audit committee considered the business relationship between the Company and AEP and its affiliates when reviewing the transactions that occurred during fiscal year 2017 and determined to approve and ratify the business transactions, based in part on (a) the fact that this commercial relationship was in existence for several years prior to Ms. McCellon-Allen being elected to the board of directors, (b) the fact that such transactions were negotiated on an arm's length basis without any terms more or less favorable to the Company than would be received from any other unaffiliated third party, (c) the audit committee's understanding that Ms. McCellon-Allen does not exercise or influence decision-making abilities with respect to the AEP affiliates conducting business with the Company and its subsidiaries and (d) the audit committee's understanding that Ms. McCellon-Allen will be subject to information barriers within AEP that are intended to prevent her from receiving information regarding any business conducted between AZZ and AEP (or their respective affiliates).
+As described above, Ms. McCellon-Allen, a member of the Company's board of directors, formerly served as President and Chief Operating Officer of SWEPCO, a subsidiary of AEP.
+From March 1, 2017 through February 28, 2018, AEP and its affiliates entered into transactions with affiliates of the Company involving an aggregate amount of \$283,028.
+Ms. McCellon-Allen does not hold any direct interest in these transactions, which consist of sales by the Company's Energy and Metal Coatings Segments of certain products and services to several of AEP's affiliates, and holds an indirect interest solely by virtue of her former position as an officer of a subsidiary of AEP.
+The audit committee considered the former business relationship between the Company and AEP and its affiliates when reviewing the transactions that occurred during fiscal year 2018 and determined to approve and ratify the business transactions, based in part on (a) the fact that this commercial relationship was in existence for several years prior to Ms. McCellon-Allen being elected to the board of directors, (b) the fact that such transactions were negotiated on an arm's length basis without any terms more or less favorable to the Company than would be received from any other unaffiliated third party, (c) the audit committee's understanding that Ms. McCellon-Allen does not and has not exercised or influenced decision-making abilities with respect to the AEP affiliates conducting business with the Company and its subsidiaries and (d) the audit committee's understanding that Ms. McCellon-Allen has been and will continue to be subject to information barriers within AEP that were intended to prevent her from receiving information regarding any business conducted between AZZ and AEP (or their respective affiliates).